Pomona/Pomona/README.md

 * Special handling for nullable types in JSON schema generation needs to be added.

-* IPomonaDataSource needs to be improved.
+* IPōmōnaDataSource needs to be improved.
   Maybe also remove generics stuff here?
 Don't know if there's really any advantage to having generics..
-  Maybe there should be multiple IPomonaDataSource (like repositories).
+  Maybe there should be multiple IPōmōnaDataSource (like repositories).